nirvanasupermind/owlet/README.md

 owlet.eval("<put code here>")
 ```

 These examples require that you have Owlet installed on npm, which can be done on Unix systems by typing `npm install owlet` into your terminal.
-An overview of the syntax can be found in [API.md](API.md).

 # Status
 The main part of this language is complete, although it may be expanded on later.